Bin-Cao/TCLRmodel/README.md

 TCLR V1.4 Jun, 2022.
 *Integrated symbolic regression algorithm of gplearn package.
-Derive an analytical formula between features and solpes by gplearn*
+Derive an analytical formula between features and solpes by gplearn* and *add a new parameter of tolerance_list, see document*

 ## About / 更多
 Maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao